faboweb/LocalOsmosis-Dashboard/README.md

 - Heartbeat was set to uptime, Broadcaster was set to max(uptime - 0~2, 0)
 - ReactTooltip doesn't work on first hover & tooltips don't disappear on DEV(known issue)
 - No SEO
+- tx table is not very responsive.
+Benchmarking Mintscan's method of displaying txs in mobile would be a nice way to go

 ## Deploying